cloudmesh-community/sp19-222-100/project-report/report.md

 ### Docker

-containers
+Docker containers were used in this project to create an image that held all of the requirements to run this project.
+Containers are good to use because it eliminates the requirement of downloading all the necessary files to a personal computer and allows them to be easily removed by deleting the image.
+It also allows one common operating system--in this case, Ubuntu--to be used across all projects, thus eliminating the troubles that can arise from a mixture of operating systems.

 ## Dataset

-The dataset for this project had to be built from scratch as there were not any easily accessible dataset with the features desired.
-On order to create the dataset, google sheets was used to input data, and then the spreadsheet was downloaded as a csv file.
-After converting the dataset to a cvs file it was then uploaded on to a website.
-The actual information on the website included the top 4 presidentail candidates, based off total votes and percentage of votes, from the years 1988 to 2016 with their respective parties.
-After selecting the candidates, the ten topics that were chosen.
-The topics included if they supported increase in funds for healthcare, increase in militray funding and involvement, increase in funding for education, increasing taxes on the wealthy, women's rights and supporting aborotion, supporting world trade and globalism, not putting restrictions on gun rights, supporting minority rights, and supporting immigration into the US.
-Each presidential candidate got either a 1 or 0 if they were for it or againt it respectively as that was the best for k nearest neighbors.
-An example would be if the candidate had a 0 in the 3rd element and 1 in the 5th element they would not support increase in funding for education but they support womens rights and are pro choice.
-One final thing to take into consideration when making this data is bias and limitations of records can affect the results.
+The dataset for this project had to be built from scratch as there were not any easily accessible datasets with the features desired.
+In order to create the dataset, google sheets was used to input data, and then the spreadsheet was downloaded as a csv file.
+After converting the dataset to a csv file, it was then uploaded to a website that can be accessed through the python requests library.
+The information obtained from the Federal Elections Commissions website included the top 4 presidential candidates based off the total votes and percentage of votes received from the years 1988 to 2016 with their respective parties.
+After selecting the candidates ten topics were chosen.
+The topics include healthcare, military, education, taxing the wealthy, women's rights, globalism, gun rights, infrastructure, minority rights, and immigration.
+Each presidential candidate received a 1 or 0 if they supported or opposed a topic, based on research from the website OnTheIssues and wikipedia pages about the respective campaigns.
+An example would be if the candidate had a 0 in the 3rd element and 1 in the 5th element, their actions in the past show opposition to education and support for women's rights.
+One final thing to take into consideration when making this data is personal bias and the limitations of records can affect the results.

-- Websites we got data from
+- Websites the data was obtained from:
     - https://www.ontheissues.org/default.htm

     - https://transition.fec.gov/pubrec/electionresults.shtml